 - Consultation session times are subjected to change without notice

 - For any inquiries or reservation, please call 24-hour Outpatient and Emergency Department: 2122 1333

-The department is equipped with comprehensive facilities, including a resuscitation room, a negative-pressure isolation room, observation ward, X-ray service and a fever zone.
+The department is equipped with comprehensive facilities, including a standard resuscitation room, a negative-pressure room, observation beds, X-ray service and a triage zone for suspected infectious patient.
 By adopting a multi-disciplinary team approach, we strive to provide seamless and effective care to our patients.

 Our Facilities and Environment